HarshKapadia2/networking/homa.md

     	 */
     	if(time_now != peer->last_cutoffs_packet_send_time) {
     		// Send updated `homa_state->unsched_cutoffs` array and `homa_state->cutoff_version` in a `CUTOFFS` packet to peer.

-    		// Update time when last `CUTOFFS` packet was sent }
+    		// Update time when last `CUTOFFS` packet was sent.
+    	}
     }
     ```